MehmetZorlu07/remote-mentoring/wiki/questions.md

 ## Week 2

-* Should the researchers have the option of withdrawing their application to a project?
+* Should the researchers have the option of withdrawing their application to a project? _-Yes but for a certain period of time after they apply for a project._
 * What happens after a researcher applies for a project?
   * Idea: E-mail notification both to the researcher ("you have applied...") and the academic ("Click to go to the application").
-Additionally a notification to the academic within the web platform which will be in a pending state until there is a reply. (incremental notification above an icon)
+Additionally a notification to the academic within the web platform which will be in a pending state until there is a reply. (incremental notification above an icon) _-E-mail notification to the researcher is fine but academics should not recieve e-mail notifications as there will be too many to deal with.
+Incremental notification above an icon is a good idea._
-* Is the relationship of student and the project many to 1 or many to many? (can a student apply to more than one project before it's finished?)
+* Is the relationship of student and the project many to 1 or many to many? (can a student apply to more than one project before it's finished?) _A project can be applied by more than one researchers.
+However, the number of researchers will be determined by the academic per project.
+It can be one or more than one which depends on the academic's decision.
+Additionally, a researcher can apply to more than one projects but only work on one._
-* Would you like an admin interface in website which will show you the statistics like project number?
+* Would you like an admin interface in website which will show you the statistics like project number? _Yes an admin interface will be a nice feature to have control over the platform._
 * Should the academics have tags too to show their area of profesionalism?
-(Researcher may search for an academic first to look at their proposed projects.)
+(Researcher may search for an academic first to look at their proposed projects.) _Yes it will be better if the academics also have tags so that researchers can search for them too._
 * Name idea: RMRAfrica or RSRAfrica.
 Inspired from PWSAfrica.
-May be a good idea if you want to connect/refer the sites in the future?
+May be a good idea if you want to connect/refer the sites in the future?_I have other options for the name idea but there is still time to find one so do not worry about it._